signalfx/splunk-otel-java-lambda/README.md

    For more information about setting environment variables in the AWS console, see [Using AWS Lambda environment variables](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html) on the AWS website.
-5. By default, the Splunk Lambda wrapper uses `tracecontext,baggage` context propagation.
+5. By default, the Splunk Lambda wrapper uses W3C specified Trace Context and Baggage (`tracecontext,baggage`) context propagation.

    If you want to change this, set the `OTEL_PROPAGATORS` environment variable in your Lambda function code.
 For more information about available context